michaelwayman/python-genetic/README.md

-# python-genetic
+> In computer science, a genetic algorithm (GA) is a metaheuristic inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms (EA).
+Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on bio-inspired operators such as mutation, crossover and selection.

-My take on genetic mutation to solve np-complete maximization problems.
-Originally intended for fantasy sports.
+This is *my* take of a genetic mutation algorithm I had to come up with to solve a real world 4x10^15 choices *np-complete* maximization problem.

-The idea with evolution/genetic algorithms is that you

- 1. take a gene pool, and create an initial population from the genes.
- 1. select the "most fit" from the population and call them "parents".
- 1. breed/combine/cross the parents by exchanging elements between them, usually at random, to create "children", throw in some random genes from the gene pool every so often
+The the algorithm is pretty straitforward with a couple caveats, but first let's understand the 2 classes.

+### Evolvables

+`class Evolvable:` - AbstractBaseClass that represents: something that can "evolve", or a particular state/solution to a problem

+An evolvable has 4 pieces of information:
+ 1. `genes` which is our solution representation
+ 2. `can_survive` a True/False value of this evolvable is a valid solution or not
+ 3. `fitness_level` a number that tells us how good of a solution this is
+ 4. `unique` some hashable representation to uniquely identify this solution (maybe a serialization of the genes?) it could be anything

+### Evolve

+`class Evolve:` - Class that takes some kind of Evolvable and simulates the "natural selection" process creating countless generations of evolvable instances.
+The goal is that over enough generations of natural selection, that the final solutions/evolvables are the right ones.

+The important pieces of the Evolve class:
+ - `gene_pool` all the different genes that we can use when creating Evolvable instances.
+ - `best` this is a list of the best Evolvables throughout the generations
+ - `population` the current generation of evolvables
+ - `cross_over` a function that takes 2 or more evolvable instances (parents) and creates new evolvables from them (children).
+ - `mutate` a function that takes an evolvable and introduces switches 1 or more of the evolvable's genes with genes from the gene pool.

+___

+### Chess Example

+We could represent the next move in a game of chess as an Evolvable:
- 1. take the "most fit" of the children and call them "parents"
+ 1. the arrangement of pieces would be the `genes`
- 1. go to step 3

-After many generations of this, the resulting population will typically be pretty "fit"
+ 2. `can_survive` - if the next move is valid or not
+ 3. `fitness_level` 1.0 if we get them in checkmate, 0.3 if we lose position, 0.0 if we move our queen into danger for no reason
+ 4. `unique` could be the arrangement of pieces

+This is just a way to represent 1 potential move in a game of chess as an Evolvable, but if we think about it, we could actually represent an entire game as a series of Evolvables.
+One evolvable (move) giving rise to the next move (evolvable) and so on, until eventually the game is over.

+___

-# Background
+#### Background

-I was working on creating an algorithm to try and make $ playing fantasy sports.
+I had a notion that I could make a lot of *$$ money $$* by creating an algorithm that could win at fantasy sports (online fantasy sport gambling was just made legal in NY, I was pretty excited)

-After making some predictions about each player's performance, I still needed to combine the individual players to create a team that would perform well.
+After making individual player predictions, I needed to form full teams from the players.

-Initially I tried iterating through every combination of players, but the algorithm was taking a while to complete so I did some math and realized that there was over 4 quadrillion combinations of players.
+Depending on the night, there could be up to 4 quadrillion (4x10^15) possible combinations of teams.

-After doing some estimations, I realized my algorithm on a single-thread would take days-weeks to complete, unacceptable!!
+After doing some estimations, looking at all these combinations would take days-weeks to complete, unacceptable!!

-This new approach with genetic mutation was able to calculate the best combination of players for me in less than a minute :)
+I came up with this genetic mutation algorithm and was able to calculate the best combination of players in less than a minute :)